 Minimum Grade Requirements

-A C or better is required in courses that are prerequisites to other courses.
-Other instances in which a C or better is required include courses taken to:
+A grade of a "C" or better, or a "P" if the course is taken on a "Pass-No Pass" basis, is required in courses that are prerequisites to other courses.
+Other instances in which a grade of a "C" or better or a "P" is required include courses taken to:

 - Satisfy competency for degree or transfer

 - Fulfill major requirements for the associate degree or transfer